johnwinans/Verilog-Examples/README.md

 # Apps for Discussing Verilog and ICE40 FPGAs

+- These are the examples for a Verilog tutorial on [YouTube](https://www.youtube.com/playlist?list=PL3by7evD3F52On-ws9pcdQuEL-rYbNNFB).
-The latest ICE40 FPGA docs can be found here: https://www.latticesemi.com/Products/FPGAandCPLD/iCE40
+- The latest ICE40 FPGA docs can be found here: https://www.latticesemi.com/Products/FPGAandCPLD/iCE40

 # Get The FOSS Toolchain